 We are programmed from an early age to focus on what we’re good at.
 At the same time, we are naturally attracted to doing what we’re good at.
 If we’re good at it, it’s all we want to do.
 Praise is a drug and we crave it like addicts.
 We start to equate doing what we’re good at with being happy.
 We believe that if we achieve the pinnacle of success doing what we’re good at, happiness is assured.
 We make choices based on doing what we’re good at.
 The more gifted we are, the tougher the choices we have to make.
 Our lives and minds become streamlined.
-If we’re famous for doing what we’re good at, there’s no escaping what we’re good at.
-The evidence is everywhere.
-We’re reminded of it constantly.
+The more success we experience doing what we’re good at, the less chance we have of escaping doing what we’re good at.
+We’re reminded of it constantly and told how lucky we are.
 But what if doing what we’re good at no longer makes us happy, if it ever did?
 It could even make us unhappy, especially if we only spare the time for doing what we’re good at.
 Where is there left to go?
 How do we continue to grow?

-Of course there’s always a slight risk we might accidentally get good at doing what we’re bad at.
+They say laughter is the best medicine and I have found this to be true.
+There’s nothing funnier than discovering we truly STINK at something and doing it anyway, as my ballet teacher would be able to attest.
+Of course, there’s always a slight risk we might accidentally get good at doing what we’re bad at.
 But in the unlikely event this happens, try not to despair!
 Both outcomes are equally positive.
 It’s easier to love doing what we’re good at for longer if we’re balancing it by focusing with the same passion and intensity on doing what we’re bad at.
 If we only do what we’re good at, we risk experiencing every arbitrary rejection and negative comment as a knife wound to our hearts.
 If we only do what we’re good at, we’re far more likely to equate criticism with the most paralyzing form of personal failure.
 Shame is not a creative emotion, even if it’s what we’re good at.
-So keep doing what you’re bad at.
-It’s the best way to live.
+So I’ll keep on doing what I’m bad at.
+It’s the easiest way to live.

 Sadie Kaye has made a career out of doing what she’s bad at.
 She’s produced and presented two documentaries about mental health subjects for RTHK Radio 3, Bipolar Express and As Bad As It Gets.
-She’s producing and presenting our weekly Mental Ideas Podcast, set to air on RTHK Radio 3 from Jan 2020.
+She’s producing and presenting our weekly Mental Ideas Podcast on RTHK Radio 3.